Irish in the British Armed Forces: Into the 21st century

 Since the emergence of the Northern Ireland peace process and the Good Friday Agreement in 1998, with Sinn Féin entering into a power sharing agreement with unionists, tensions have died down somewhat, although a low level Dissident Irish Republican campaign continues.
-Thousands of Irish people have continued to find employment in all branches of the British Armed Forces and this trend has been increasing in recent years, especially since the economic implosion of the Celtic Tiger in 2008.
-When the British monarch Elizabeth II and her husband made a conciliatory state visit to Ireland in 2011, Major General David O'Morchoe, president of The Royal British Legion in the Republic of Ireland (and head of the Ó Murchadha, a Gaelic sept of the Uí Ceinnselaig), gave her and Mary McAleese, president of Ireland a tour of the Irish National War Memorial Gardens.
+Thousands of Irish people, mostly Ulster Protestants, have continued to find employment in all branches of the British Armed Forces and this trend has been increasing in recent years, especially since the economic implosion of the Celtic Tiger in 2008.
+When the British monarch Elizabeth II and her husband made a conciliatory state visit to the Republic of Ireland in 2011, Major General David O'Morchoe, president of The Royal British Legion in the Republic of Ireland (and head of the Ó Murchadha, a Gaelic sept of the Uí Ceinnselaig), gave her and Mary McAleese, President of Ireland, a tour of the Irish National War Memorial Gardens.

-In 2000, an estimated 1000 Irish citizens served in the British armed forces, 232 of whom were in the army.
+In 2000, an estimated 1,000 Irish citizens served in the British armed forces, 232 of whom were in the army.
 As of 2011, recruits from the Republic of Ireland together with Commonwealth recruits made up roughly 5% of annual recruitment to the British armed forces.
-During 2017 a recruit from the Republic of Ireland was signed up to the British armed forces every four and a half days.
+During 2017, a recruit from the Republic of Ireland was signed up to the British armed forces every four and a half days.
 230 Irish citizens signed up to the British armed forces from 2013 to 2015.